-This combination of analytical and creative approaches is essential in today’s ever-growing data and technology environment.
-It offers opportunities to deliver personalized experiences across an increasing number of marketing channels.
-As a result, marketing managers that want their respective teams to function more as marketing operations teams must expand their skill sets to include analytical skills and creativity.
+This combination of analytical, technical, and creative approaches is essential in today’s ever-growing data and technology environment to maximize the benefits for companies as well as their customers.
+It offers opportunities to develop better customer relationships based on the data available and deliver personalized experiences across an increasing number of marketing channels while increasing marketing efficiency and effectiveness.

 How Marketing Ops Can Help Your Business